storyprotocol/documentation/docs/Story Network (L1)/network-overview/precompile.md

   </tbody>
 </Table>

-Refer to [Royalty Module](doc:royalty-module) for detailed information on royalty policies.
+Refer to the [Royalty Module](doc:royalty-module) for detailed information on royalty policies.